 The Quick Answer

-Ceramic coatings do not prevent, remove or hide scratches in a car’s paintwork and they do not protect the car against rock chips.
-However, they do provide a small level of protection against swirl marks which can be inflicted when washing the car.
-To remove scratches the paint must be machine polished.
+Ceramic coatings do not prevent scratches in a car’s paintwork and they do not protect the car against rock chips.
+However, they do provide a small level of protection against swirl marks and marring which can be inflicted when washing the car.

 Do Ceramic Coatings Prevent Scratches?